11.20.2007

 Serves 4 to 6.

-Our son Alex loves these uber-easy enchiladas- usually featuring torn pieces of tender free-range chicken, lime juice, chunks of sweet pineapple, and spicy salsa.
-But after Thanksgiving, when all the traditional Pilgrim-inspired foods have shared their hand-holding moment in the fast fading sun, leftover free-range turkey makes for some scrumptious enchiladas, too.
+You will love these super easy enchiladas featuring torn pieces of tender free-range chicken, lime juice, chunks of sweet pineapple, and spicy salsa.
+Espeically after Thanksgiving, when all the traditional Pilgrim-inspired foods have shared their hand-holding moment in the fast fading sun.

 3 cups of your favorite salsa- spicy or mild